Experimental superposition of time directions: Game description

 The first alternative strategy we consider is one in which the player is restricted to using $U$ and $V$ in parallel, and this results in a maximal success probability that is bounded by ${\frac{88}{100}\leq}p_\text{par}\leq \frac{89}{100}$.
 Next, we consider players restricted to causally ordered strategies, whose maximal success probability is found to be bounded by $\frac{90}{100}\leq p_\text{causal}\leq \frac{91}{100}$.
 Finally, players given access to process matrices with indefinite causality (also called indefinite testers~\cite{chiribella18cause_effect}), but with definite time direction, have their maximal success probability bounded by $\frac{91}{100}< p_\text{i.c.}\leq \frac{92}{100}$.
-This game is hence an example of a channel discrimination task with strict hierarchy between four different classes of strategies.
-Additionally, while the operations selected by the referee are treated as being fully characterised in the above analysis, there are no assumptions made about the measurements performed by the player, and these can be chosen freely.
-This is therefore an example of a semi-device-independent certification of an indefinite causal order~\cite{bavaresco19,cao22} and indefinite time direction.
+Unlike the task in~\cite{abbott2020communication}, in which causally ordered and general non-quantum-circuit-model strategies perform equally well, this game is hence an example of a channel discrimination task with strict hierarchy between four different classes of strategies.
+Additionally, while the operations selected by the referee are treated as being fully characterised in the above analysis, there are no assumptions made about the measurements performed by the player, and these can remain unknown.
+This is therefore an example of a semi-device-independent certification of an indefinite time direction~\cite{bavaresco19,cao22}.
+This stands in contrast to witness based approaches, previously used to certify advantages in channel discrimination tasks~\cite{rubino2017experimental}, in which one needs well characterised measurement devices in order to evaluate the witness operator.